Safety in Russia

 If stopped by a police or traffic officer and made to feel victimised, note the officer’s name, badge number, patrol number and where and when the incident happened.
 If asked for a bribe, a good way to mediate the situation is to ask to speak to the officer’s superior.

-As of late, crimes against ethnic minorities in Russia, Africans, Asians and Arabs in particular, are on the rise.
+As of late, crimes against ethnic minorities in Russia, against Africans, Asians and Arabs in particular, are on the rise.
 Verbal assault and spitting are the most common offences, though reports of physical assault and extortion are also cited.
 This bigoted behaviour can largely be attributed to extremist nationalist groups.
-Though intimidation tactics and demonstrations occasionally occur in Russian cities, expats should realise that these actions are taken by a small percentage of the population.
+Though intimidation tactics and demonstrations occasionally occur in Russian cities, expats should realise that these actions are taken by a small percentage of the population, and are not common.

 Terrorism in Russia